 Types of Bank guarantees:

-A bank guarantees is applicable for a specific amount and a predetermined period of time.
+A bank guarantee is applicable for a specific amount and a predetermined period.

 Financial

-The bank acts as a guarantor for fulfilling the obligations of the contract completely.
-In case of a non-performance, the bank repays the beneficiary.
+The bank acts as a guarantor for completely fulfilling the contract’s obligations.
+In case of non-performance, the bank repays the beneficiary.

 Advance payment

-The bank acts as a guarantor and returns the advance payment in case of non-fulfillment of the contract terms.
+The bank acts as a guarantor and returns the advance payment in case of non-fulfilment of the contract terms.

 Payment / Loan

 The bank acts as a guarantor for payment/loan repayment.
-In the case of non-fulfillment of the payment, the banks pay the default amount.
+In the case of non-fulfilment of the payment, the banks pay the default amount.

 Bid agreement

-The bank acts as a guarantor for the bidder and makes sure the contract is undertaken.
+The bank is a guarantor for the bidder and ensures the contract is undertaken.

 Foreign banks